 Therefore, Rocky Road ice cream is not good.

 This form of fallacious argument is used so much in modern thinking that my guess is even today you have come across it.
 Or you may have even used it yourself.
 If you have engaged in any kind of political talk recently, my guess is you have come up against this fallacy which attacks the person instead of rationalizing the propositions.
-Another title which is familiar and describes it well is “mudslinging.”
-It typically looks like this:
+The familiar tactic which often goes hand-in-hand with this fallacy is “mudslinging.”
+But what makes it part of this fallacy is that it is being used in the place of rational thinking to sidestep the real issue of the truth claim.
+In politics, it typically looks like this:

 Person A is proposing a law.